Devbijwe/Log-Ingestor/README.md

 - The app will be accessible at http://localhost:3000 in your web browser.

-## Usage

 - Navigate to http://localhost:3000/ingest to submit log entries.
 - Visit http://localhost:3000/search to search and filter logs.

-# Identified Issues
+## Identified Issues

 1. **Error Handling Consistency:**
    - Error handling is present, but there is room for consistency improvement.
 Ensure that errors are consistently logged and handled across different components.